-Everything is resolved in that one look.
+Everything in Season 2 is resolved in this one look.
 Ben’s hat points to GW, all three wings of GW’s hat point to his face, the splash of white ruffle points up to his eye.
 It is all about his eye in this scene.
 Also 2/3 up, excellent use of the Rule of Thirds.

 Fueled on by Washington’s approval, Ben cuts a swath through the British.
 Here, he’s the only non-red figure charging through their ranks.
 His sword is covered with blood the same red as the jackets.

 The first shot of Washington’s face in the entire series.
-He has just won the Battle of Trenton, a surprise attack at Christmas, based off of an anonymous tip, after a string of losses.
+He has just won the Battle of Trenton, a surprise attack at Christmas based on an anonymous tip, after a string of losses.
 He wants to know more about where the tip came from.
 Other soldiers merrymake in the background.

 The mantelpiece, his hat, and the candles form a horizontal line that draw your eyes to his eyes.
 Vertically, the shadow is in line with his jacket lapels, highlighting that one eye.
 The shadow on his face blends with the hat to stand out against the light background, while the lit part of his face is framed by the other half of his hat.
 His presence brings hope and he, too, is hopeful.

 Ben was woken at midnight and told to get his men in a boat and cross the Delaware River.
 Yes, that Crossing the Delaware.
 Here he is realizing the scope of the crossing, that this isn’t just a scouting party.
 (It will lead to the victory at Trenton.)